 It's a short but steep scramble to get down to the hot springs.
 Two pools accommodate medium-sized groups.
 A set of PVC piping helps control the amount of cold water coming into the heated pools.

 Winter is a great time to visit the hot springs, though the path down can be slick and icy.
 The drive to the hot springs in the winter can also be challenging.
 High runoff has the potential to wash out the pools in the spring.

 For less primitive places to soak, Idaho also has several commercial hot springs with developed facilities.
 These for-profit hot springs have large swimming pools filled with hot water.
 They also have other conveniences like lodging, dining, and poolside concessions.

 One such commercial hot spring near McCall, Burgdorf Hot Springs, has a long history of hosting visitors.
 Family-owned for over 100 years, Burgdorf features a communal pool surrounded by simple shelters and the property's lodge.
-Burgdorf's combines a rustic and modern appeal for a memorable stay.

 North of McCall, Zims Hot Springs is another commercial facility with a big pool.
 The Nez Perce Tribe operates the hot springs.
 Facilities at the hot spring include a lodge, campground, and large locker rooms.
 The pools are closed Monday and Tuesday.

 Gold Fork Hot Springs offers similar overnight accommodation about 60 miles south of Zims and Burgdorf.
 Instead of rustic cabins, Gold Fork features all-season yurts.

 Read More: Top-Rated Resorts in Idaho